pfsense/docs/source/monitoring/working-with-binary-circular-logs-clog.rst

 Working with Binary Circular Logs (clog)
 ========================================

-pfSense uses a Circular Log format known as *clog* to maintain a constant log size.
+pfSense® software uses a Circular Log format known as *clog* to maintain a constant log size.

 There are multiple benefits to this method.
 The primary advantage is that the log files cannot grow and fill up filesystems.
 The downside is